-PNGase F PRIME is a mutant recombinant PNGase F cloned from Flavobacterium meningosepticum and expressed and purified from E. coli.
+PNGase F PRIME and PNGase F PRIME-LY (lyophilized version) are a mutant recombinant PNGase F cloned from Flavobacterium meningosepticum and expressed and purified from E. coli.
 The proprietary changes made to PNGase F have been shown to have unique characteristics when compared to other commercially-available sources of PNGase F. Data generated by independent labs shows that PRIME works on native glycoproteins and serum glycoproteins in minutes at room temperature.
 Glycan analysis of the digestion products shows that PNGase F PRIME digestion led to more complete glycan release and also allowed for the cleavage of glycans not released by the commercially-available enzymes when used at the same concentrations with the same digestion conditions.
 This advancement benefits applications that seek to understand glycobiology in a natural milieu.
 Preliminary data indicates that PNGase F PRIME has a higher specificity towards complex (tri and tetra-antennary) sialylated structures compared to the commercially sourced enzyme.
 Additionally, the work presented in this Analytical Chemistry paper utilized PNGase F PRIME for all in situ tissue work as the commercially-available PNGase enzymes did not work on native tissue to allow glycan recognition.

 Peak-a-boo we see you

 Analysis by mass spectrometry is when PRIME truly shines.
 Traditional PNGase provides fewer and blunted peaks as compared with PRIME.
 In nearly every side-by-side study to date, PNGase F PRIME produces favorable results.
 For example, native Avastin® (IgG1 based therapeutic for cancers) treated with PRIME releases 11 different oligosaccharides structures (only a subset of data shown below).